| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 posed before the students see the movie, they can search for an answer while viewing it,

-It is possible that Schindler was trapped by his own words
+which will make the film an intellectual challenge.
+3. SCHINDLER THE IMPULSIVE: It is possible that Schindler was trapped by his own words

 which, on occasion, slipped out with little forethought.
 In Keneally's book, Schindler is